mozilla-extensions/dnssec-interference/TELEMETRY.md

 - This add-on opens UDP sockets at browser startup and sends DNS requests for a domain name that we control.
 We request seven different resource record types, re-transmitting if necessary.
-We wait for the DNS responses and then encapsulate the raw bytes into a ping.
+We wait for the DNS responses and then encapsulate the raw bytes into a ping, excluding any IP or UDP headers.
 For each record type, we also record how many transmissions were necessary to receive a response.
 An example ping containing the DNS responses looks like this, where each keyword before `_data`